oneclickvirt/oneclickvirt.github.io/docs/en/guide/incus/incus_lxc.md

 curl -L https://github.com/oneclickvirt/incus/raw/main/scripts/add_more.sh -o add_more.sh && chmod +x add_more.sh && bash add_more.sh
 ```

-Can be run multiple times to batch generate chicks, and inherit the previous part has been generated in the back to add, customizable memory and hard disk size
+This script can be run multiple times.
+It appends new containers while inheriting previous configuration, with customizable memory and disk size.

-## View the information of the batch opened chicks
+## View Batch Container Information

-After opening the chicks, the specific information will be generated in the log file in the current directory, with the following format
+After creation, container information is written to a log file in the current directory in this format:

 ```shell
 container_1_Name Password SSH_Port Public_Port_Start Public_Port_End
 container_2_Name Password SSH_Port Public_Port_Start Public_Port_End
 ```

-To view it, simply print the log file by executing the following command in the current directory
+To view it, print the log file from the current directory:

 ```shell
 cat log
 ```

 :::warning
-Don't use the chicks opened by this script as a production environment, incus virtualization doesn't support changing kernel, dd, turning on bbr, etc.
+Do not use containers created by this script as production environments.
+Incus containers do not support kernel replacement, DD reinstall flows, BBR toggling, and similar host-level changes.
 :::

-## Some common incus commands
+## Common Incus Commands

 View all containers: